 Whether the man of the house is a fisherman, a gym rat, skier, book worm or a hunter, or whether he loves airplanes, boats, computers or cars ... or collects sports memorabilia, guitars or coins, the best place to start with the design of a man cave is with his interest and hobbies.
 Make sure you get a theme going, and everything else will fall into place.

-Dark gray walls and flooring, with rich hunter green cabinets, brass or copper fixtures, and splashes of bright colors on furniture, drapes and throw rugs can be every bit as appealing to today’s modern man.
-Some people might prefer a space that is more modern and full of light, where the entire family can also enjoy spending time just hanging out, play games, read, watch movies, and entertain.
-Paraphernalia.
-Although a darker atmosphere often lends itself to TV watching and relaxing.
+Dark gray walls and flooring, with rich hunter green cabinets, brass or copper fixtures, and splashes of bright colors on furniture, drapes, and throw rugs can be every bit as appealing to today’s modern man.
+Some people might prefer a space that is more modern and full of light, where the entire family can also enjoy spending time just hanging out, play games, read, watch movies, and entertain – although a darker atmosphere often lends itself to TV watching and relaxing.

 A flat screen television is a must.
-And since boys will be boys, there’s a chance they may still want to have access to game consoles in case the kids enter his cave – so make sure to find some nice chests or boxes that hide away Wii or Xbox controllers.
+And because boys will be boys, there’s a chance they may still want to have access to game consoles in case the kids enter his cave – so make sure to find some nice chests or boxes that hide away Wii or Xbox controllers.

-Your granite topped bar might feature chrome counter stools to give the space an edge or an animal print or Moroccan wool rug might fit in nicely.
-Custom built bookcases, and cabinets can come in handy for trophies, photo albums, books and other collectibles such as comic book collections, that he might want to share when bonding with his buddies.
+Your granite-top bar might feature chrome counter stools to give the space an edge or an animal print or Moroccan wool rug might fit in nicely.
+Custom-built bookcases and cabinets can come in handy for trophies, photo albums, books, and other collectibles such as comic book collections that he might want to share when bonding with his buddies.